Lucky Dog Canine Classes

 Dogs do not have to be registered with the AKC to earn a CGC, nor do they have to be purebred or, in fact, registered with any canine organization.
 The goal is to promote good citizenship for all dogs.

 Since its inception, the CGC program has become the model for similar programs around the world, is the backbone of other exams, such as those given for therapy dogs, and is a good starting point for more advanced dog training.
-The Course is for 7 weeks at a cost of $95.00.
+The Course is for 7 weeks.

 The Basic Good Manners Class is required before taking the Tricks Class.